In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 As you can see, most of the campgrounds in the system are closer to the US coasts.
 There is not a lot of them available in the middle of the country.

-But if you live in any of the five zones, a Zone Camping Pass could be a very good choice for you.
+But if you live in or plan to vacation a lot in any of the five zones, a Regional Camping Pass could be a very good choice for you.

 By adding zones, it extends your camping possibilities within the Thousand Trails network.